What Are the Top Smart Contract Platforms and How to Choose the Right One?

 Algorand’s consensus algorithm, Pure Proof of Stake (PPoS), provides each user with an equal chance of being selected as a validator.
 Thus it ensures the highest possible degree of security, since no one knows who the next block validators are.

 The main disadvantage of Algorand is its low level of adoption and the very intense competition.
-Also, there are centralization concerns, due to the fact that 60% of Algorand’s token supply is controlled by founders and private insiders.
+Also, there are centralization concerns, because 60% of Algorand’s token supply is controlled by founders and private insiders.

 Hyperledger Fabric